smlum/aws-transcription-editor-old/README.md

 1. Have an [Amazon Web Servives](https://aws.amazon.com/) account
 2. Have [S3](https://aws.amazon.com/s3/) and [Transcribe](https://aws.amazon.com/transcribe/) set up on your AWS account
+3. Install [http-server](https://www.npmjs.com/package/http-server) or have access to another server

 ### Transcribing with AWS